pietheinstrengholt/rssmonster/README.md

 1. Upload all files and unpack
 2. Create a database, use the database.sql script
-3. Insert database access config.php
+3. Configure the config.php by using the correct mysql database settings
-4. Insert new feeds in the feeds, table (TODO: manage feeds)
+4. Manual add feeds or import OPML
 5. Point to http://yourselfossurl.com/update.php

 CREDITS